 Four themes emerged related to decision-making: making sense of the illness, knowing your own child, fear for their partners’ safety and lone decision-making.
 The combination of stressors ‘Army’ mothers faced during their partner’s deployment altered their helping seeking behaviour and increased a need for reassurance from a General Practitioner (GP) or triage nurse when their child was unwell.

 Other themes developed from the analysis related to the disruption created by military life and the impact that frequent mobility and military enforced separation has on the family.
-However this will be reported in a second paper due to the word limit.
-Data generated by fathers mainly focused on the turbulence of their Army working life and how this disrupted family life rather than help seeking and decision-making behaviour and so are not reported here.
+This will be reported in a second paper due to the word limit.
+Data generated by fathers mainly focused on the turbulence of their Army working life and how this disrupted family life, rather than help seeking and decision-making behaviour and so are not reported here.

 Making sense of the illness

-Mothers tried to make sense of the illness but acknowledged a “tipping point” when certain symptoms, such as a pyrexia, caused them to feel out of control, particularly if they were on their own.
+Mothers tried to make sense of their child’s illness but acknowledged a “tipping point” when certain symptoms, such as a pyrexia, caused them to feel out of control, particularly if they were on their own.
 Their need to be in control of the symptoms influenced the urgency with which they sought medical aid rather than the seriousness of the illness.

 It just like – it just came on all of a sudden and she just started breathing really rapid, and struggling to breathe as well.
 If you can’t control – you can’t contain them or stop it, what else do you do?
 We took her straight down to the out-of-hours clinic then.